Zagreb: Cultural institutions

-Arts and Crafts Museum was founded in 1880 with the intention of preserving the works of art and craft against the new predominance of industrial products.
+The Arts and Crafts Museum was founded in 1880 with the intention of preserving the works of art and craft against the new predominance of industrial products.
 With its 160,000 exhibits, the Arts and Crafts Museum is a national-level museum for artistic production and the history of material culture in Croatia.

-Ethnographic Museum was founded in 1919.
+The Ethnographic Museum was founded in 1919.
 It lies in the fine Secession building of the one-time Trades Hall of 1903.
 The ample holdings of about 80,000 items cover the ethnographic heritage of Croatia, classified in three cultural zones: the Pannonian, Dinaric and Adriatic.

-Mimara Museum was founded with a donation from Ante "Mimara" Topić and opened to the public in 1987.
-It is located in a late 19th-century neo-Renaissance palace.The holdings comprise 3,750 works of art of various techniques and materials, and different cultures and civilizations.
+The Mimara Museum an art museum, that was founded with a donation from Ante Topić Mimara and opened to the public in 1987.
+It is located in a late 19th-century neo-Renaissance palace.
+The holdings comprise 3,750 works of art of various techniques and materials, and different cultures and civilizations, including paintings from great European masters like: Caravaggio, Raphael, Pierre-Auguste Renoir, Rembrandt, Hieronymus Bosch, Francisco Goya, Diego Velázquez and many others.

-Croatian Museum of Naïve Art is one of the first museums of naïve art in the world.
+The Croatian Museum of Naïve Art is one of the first museums of naïve art in the world.
 The museum holds works of Croatian naïve expression of the 20th century.
 It is located in the 18th-century Raffay Palace in the Gornji Grad.
 The museum holdings consist of almost 2000 works of art – paintings, sculptures, drawings, and prints, mainly by Croatians but also by other well-known world artists.
 From time to time, the museum organizes topics and retrospective exhibitions by naïve artists, expert meetings and educational workshops and playrooms.

 The Museum of Contemporary Art was founded in 1954.
 Its new building hosts a rich collection of Croatian and international contemporary visual art which has been collected throughout the decades from the nineteen-fifties until today.
-The museum is located in the center of Novi Zagreb, opened in 2009.
+The museum is located in the center of Novi Zagreb and opened in 2009.
 The old location is now part of the Kulmer Palace in the Gornji Grad.